AAGiron/tls-handshake-analyzer/README.md

 ## Usage

 There are two interfaces: CLI and the web interface.
+You can either use Docker or build and run on your own with:

 ### Command-Line Interface